 - Dash of cayenne pepper

-- Melt tallow in a large pan over medium heat.
+- Melt coconut oil in a large pan over medium heat.
 Add the onion, jalapeno and garlic.
 Stir to coat everything in the fat and saute a few minutes, until onions are soft.

 - Once done, pour the onion mixture into the bottom of a slow cooker.
 Then, add the beef stew meat and chopped carrots on top.

 - In a small bowl, mix together the curry, smoked paprika, cayenne and sea salt.
 Add to the slow cooker and toss with the meat and veggies, until well coated.